 In some cases, this can even speed up player development as toughness off the field can spill over into plate appearances.
 No way to quantify, of course, but I can attest to feeling more confident after understanding banter and thereby feeling more connected to my teammates; the chest puffed out slightly further is always beneficial on the field.

 The entire piece is worth a few minutes of your time to read.
-It won't clear up the issue of hazing in sports — that's so subjective, no single story ever will, keep that in mind — but Kapler's viewpoint may make you think a little bit.
+It won't clear up the issue of hazing in sports — that's so subjective, no single story every will, keep that in mind — but Kaper's viewpoint may make you think a little bit.

 - - - - - - -